THE ONLINE INVENTOR November Issue

 Niemann runs MarketLaunchers.com, building web pages for inventors.
 Having your

-own web page allows you to show your invention to companies when you’re unable
+own web page allows you to show your invention to companies when youre unable

 to present it to them in person.
-It can serve as your own “online brochure.”
+It can serve as your own online brochure.

 Plus, there are companies who search the MarketLaunchers Invention Database for